-If you have found this post in the chances are you have already started your homework into running barefoot style or changing to a neutral or forefoot running style.
 The reason I started looking into barefoot running was the reason that most of us do, and that's injury prevention.
-Historically I have tried running.
-I've tried training for the London marathon.
-I've tried running 10k.
-The result was always the same.
-Bad knees, tight ITB bands.
-In the end I just gave up.
+Historically I have tried running; I've tried training for the London marathon, I've tried running 10k, but the result was always the same.
+Bad knees, tight IT bands, and eventually injury.
+In the end, I just gave up.
 That was until I read about barefoot running.

-Like anything, you want to build up slowly.
+The main struggle I had with barefoot running was the impact on my calves.
+Changing to a forefoot strike puts a lot more pressure on your calf muscles and they start to ache a lot.
+Like anything, you need to build up slowly.
 I did build up my training and I got faster and a much stronger runner.
 But it was time to welcome a new running injury, shin splints.
 You can read more about that on this blog post.

 So after building up working through the issues has been changed in worth it?
-Completely.I run with no music, with a decent cadence and listen to my feet hitting the floor.
-Trying to make the steps as silent as possible.
-Maybe I need a bell when approaching pedestrians from behind.
-But remember, changing running style will not happen overnight.
+Completely.Remember, changing running style will not happen overnight.
 This is a long, slow process.